|

 a window or door and enclose the sash.

-French Door:
+French door:

 A door with rectangle panes extending its full length – also called a